openstack/releases/PROCESS.rst

 2. Reset gerrit ACLs

-   1. Update all of the $project-new-branch groups to have
+   1. Update all of the $project-release-branch groups to have
-      $project-stable-maint as members instead of "Release Managers".
+      $project-stable-maint as members instead of "Release Managers" and $project-release.
+This can be done (for all release:cycle-with-milestones deliverables) by running
+      ``aclmanager.py groups post_release $user`` ($user being your Gerrit username)

    2. Remove the refs/heads/stable/$series from the project gerrit ACLs.
+This can be done by reverting the original ACL patch.